| | |

 How To Reuse Dipping Station

-If you want to dump the water in between each dunk, go right ahead.
-However, I am all for not being wasteful and I am a little lazy.
+If you want to dump the water between each dunk, go right ahead.
+However, I am all for not being wasteful, and I am a little lazy.

 hand use skewer to get out old spray paint from water in box.

-If not dumping water, use a wooden skewer and a small cup to scrape off the top layer of spray paint in between each pot.
+If you are not dumping water, use a wooden skewer and a small cup to scrape off the top layer of spray paint between each pot.
 As you can see, if you do not work quickly, you will be left with a not-so-great spray paint film stuck to everything.

 Before And After Painted Pot